-- (a) Mr. He Shaoning has been re-designated from an executive director to a non-executive director on 15 April 2021. - (b) Mr. Li Tao has been appointed as an executive director on 15 April 2021. - (c) Mr. Li Haijun has been resigned as an executive director on 15 April 2021. - (d) Ms. Zhang Chunmei has been resigned as an independent non-executive director on 5 September 2022. - (e) Ms. Pang Xia has been appointed as an independent non-executive director on 5 September 2022.
+- (a) Ms. Zhang Chunmei has resigned as an independent non-executive director on 5 September 2022. - (b) Ms. Pang Xia has been appointed as an independent non-executive director on 5 September 2022. - (c) Mr. Huang Zhigang has retired as a non-executive director on 8 June 2023.

-The executive directors' and the chief executive officer's emoluments shown above were for their services in connection with the management of the affairs of the Company and the Group.
+The executive directors' and the chief executive's emoluments shown above were for their services in connection with the management of the affairs of the Company and the Group.